-- 1.4 km of new road connectivity 2.3 km of new fine grain pathways - Macquarie Park to Randwick via Train Link - Pedestrian crossingsLane Cove Rd/Waterloo Rd - Grade separated pedestrian crossing of Lane Cove Rd at Waterloo Rd - 4 BPIP Stage 1 and 2 improvements - 5 Waterloo Rd improvements: bus lanes, fine grain street access - 6 Lower speed limits - Waterloo Rd, Lane Cove Rd - Pedestrian grade separated overpass/landbridge over Lane Cove Rd at Hyundai Drive c Corridor square
+- Macquarie Park to Randwick via Train Link

+- Pedestrian crossings

+Lane Cove Rd/Waterloo Rd

+- Grade separated pedestrian crossing of Lane Cove Rd at Waterloo Rd

+- (4) BPIP Stage 1 and 2 improvements

+- (5) Waterloo Rd improvements: bus lanes, fine grain street access

+- Lower speed limits

+Waterloo Rd, Lane Cove Rd

+- Pedestrian grade separated overpass/landbridge over Lane Cove Rd at Hyundai Drive

-Proposed Structure Plan: (Macquarie Living Station - Gari Nawi [Saltwater Canoe])
+Proposed Structure Plan: Macquarie Living Station - Gari Nawi (Saltwater Canoe)

 - Intensive development should include cultural spaces and activity areas that benefit from evening footfall and Metro connections. - Hyundai's Australasian HQ provides a strong brand that could attract further A grade commercial space around the Metro station. - Residential developments can catalyse clusters of ground floor uses and the potential for activity at different times of the day.
-The opportunity to explore residential development exists within the identified activity hub. - The Sydney Metro station including lower level connections into the concourse from adjoining plots - will be optimised.
-Safe crossings will be planned for Lane Cove Road and woven ways through shared spaces will create better walking links. - Aligned and assembled landowners' collaborative schemes will be supported alongside work across government to increase interconnectivity and passenger experiences. - The key intersection node allows views over the creeks lines to the river and National Park, providing a sense of connection to Country.
+The opportunity to explore residential development exists within the identified activity hub. - The Metro station-including lower level connections into the concourse from adjoining plots-will be optimised.
+Safe crossings will be planned for Lane Cove Road and woven ways through shared spaces will create better walking links. - Aligned and assembled landowners' collaborative schemes will be supported alongside work across government to increase interconnectivity and passenger experiences. - The key intersection node allows views over the creeks lines to the river and national park, providing a sense of connection to Country.

-Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 500 new jobs Space for 500 additional jobs in a diversity of sectors and scales Approximately 80 Space for 1,200+ additional jobs in a diversity of sectors and scales Approximately 90 new dwellings Additional 180+ dwellings new dwellings New public art program Conversion of car parks into active uses Integration of Metro station into neighbourhood Hydrogen taxis Continued environmental upgrades to the creek Roll out of 18-hour economic strategy
+Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 500 Space for 500 additional jobs in a diversity of sectors and scales Space for 1,200+ additional jobs in a diversity of sectors new jobs Approximately 90 Approximately 80 new dwellings and scales Additional 180+ dwellings new dwellings Conversion of car parks into Integration of Metro station New public art program active uses into neighbourhood Hydrogen taxis Continued environmental upgrades to the creek Roll out of 18-hour economic strategy

-- Create 8,000sqm of parks, plazas and squares and 3,000sqm of new open space. - Plan for commercial areas to be within 400 m of 3,000sqm park. - Plan for residential dwellings to be within 200 m of 3,000sqm park.

-- Locate taller buildings around the Sydney Metro Station and activity hub. - Locate height to take advantage of views (Lane Cove National Park) and open space. - Provide variation in built form and heights to interface nicely with adjacent development sites.
+Design o riteria Description New public open space Create 8,000sqm of parks, plazas and squares and 3,000sqm of new open space.
+Plan for commercial areas to be within 400m of 3,000sqm park.
+Plan for residential dwellings to be within 200m of 3,000sqm park. Ø Location of taller buildings Locate taller buildings around the Metro Station and activity hub.
+Locate height to take advantage of views (Lane Cove National Park) and open space.
+Provide variation in built form and heights to interface nicely with adjacent development sites.